albumprinter/cox/README.md

 #### push
 ```
-cox push <ticket>
+cox push <branchName>
 ```
-GIT pushes the latest changes in the current branch
+GIT pushes the latest changes in the current branch to origin

 #### kill
 ```
-cox kill <ticket>
+cox kill <branchName>
 ```
-checks out develop and kills the branch locally
+checks out develop, kills the branch locally and kills the branch remotely on origin (!)

 *Please use Cox responsibly, don't forget to use protection.*